scala/scala-lang/_posts/2021-02-26-tuples-bring-generic-programming-to-scala-3.md

 tupleToCsv(("Bob", 42, false)) // List("Bob", 42, false)
 ```

-## How to obtain a tuple from a case class ?
+## How to obtain a tuple from a case class?

 Scala 3 introduces the
 [`Mirror`](https://dotty.epfl.ch/docs/reference/contextual/derivation.html)